Applifier/unity-ads-s2s-callback-example/README.md

 >
 > _Please be aware that relying solely on S2S Redeem Callbacks for rewarding players has the potential to negatively affect the user experience if any latencies occur during the process._

-Rewarding users through S2S Redeem Callbacks is a 2-stage process:
+Rewarding users through S2S Redeem Callbacks is a two-stage process:

 1. Validate and store the parameters of the callback (in-bound).
 2. Reward the user and notify the client (out-bound).